manishmh/bookverse-frontend/README.md

 3. **Personalized Experience:** Get content recommendations tailored to your tastes.
 4. **Bookmark and Annotate:** Bookmark important sections and add your own notes and annotations for a richer reading experience.

+## Backend Repository

+The backend for this project, which implements JWT token authentication, can be found on GitHub: [Dynamic Book Reading Platform Backend](https://github.com/manishmh/bookverse-backend)

 ## Contribution

 Contributions to the project are welcome!
 Feel free to fork the repository and submit pull requests.